Menghuan1918/Smartinput/README_en.md

 # Known issues

 If there is an error in calling the api of openai, it will cause the whole program to crash, this issue will be fixed in the next version (probably).

+The gpt history function cannot display languages other than English.

 # Other